Applying to Emerson

 Can I transfer credits earned somewhere else, and which of my classes will be transferable to Emerson?

 Transfer credit is granted for comparable courses from accredited two- and four-year institutions that were completed in the last 10 years with grades of “C” (73% or 2.0) or better.
 A pass “P” or “CR” grade must equal a “C” or better.
+Please note, if not included on the transcript, the Registrar's Office requires documentation from your previous institution confirming a grade of "P" or "CR" equals a minimum grade of "C" before completing a course evaluation.
 Consult our Undergraduate Course Listing to read course descriptions.
 The College reserves the right to award or withhold transfer credit as well as change transfer policies.

 Once you have been offered admission to Emerson, we send all your college or university transcripts to our Registrar’s Office to determine the number of General Education credits that are transferable.
 Faculty members in each academic department evaluate major-related courses.
 We then post an initial Evaluation of Transfer Credit Form online that you can access with your Emerson-issued ID (usually within two weeks from the date that you receive your admission offer).
 The Evaluation of Transfer Credit Form indicates which courses will transfer, the number of credits awarded, and your class standing.